More Family Travel Ideas in Costa Rica

 * El Avion

 A bit of Central American history that the kids and adults will enjoy, El Avion is actually a C-130 transport plane from the Iran-Contra fiasco in Nicaragua now relocated to a Manuel Antonio hill overlooking the Pacific Ocean.
-You can't beat it for atmosphere or price: an entire grilled Red Snapper is only $17 with tax and tip.
-There are also burgers and sandwiches for the kids!
-Don't miss!
-Moderate.
+You can’t beat it for atmosphere or price: an entire grilled Red Snapper is only $8 and there are burgers and sandwiches for the kids!
+Don’t miss!
+Inexpensive.

 *Mar y Sombra